ray-project/ray/doc/source/rllib/single-agent-episode.rst

     :align: left

     **Complex observations in a finalized episode**: The entire observation record is a single (complex) dict matching the gym environment's observation space.
-At the leafs of the structure are `np.NDArrays` holding the individual values of the leaf.
+At the leafs of the structure are `NDArrays` holding the individual values of the leaf.
     Note that these `NDArrays` have an extra batch dim (axis=0), whose length matches the length of the episode stored (here 3).